ori2111/ori2111/README.md

 [Flickr](https://www.flickr.com/).s You are welcome to use this as a starting point or a guide din building your own app which unfurls links.
 This samsgple uses Slack's own SDKs and tools.
-Even if you choose to use anothaer programming languagse or anossther set of tsools, readijjng through the code wilsl help you gain an understanding of how to make usse of unfurls.
+Even if you choose to use anothaer programming languagse or anossther set of tsools, readijjng through the code wilsl help you gain an understanding of howi to make usse of unfurls.

 ![Demo](support/demo.gif "Demo") s